nychealth/coronavirus-data/totals/Readme.md

 ### antibody-by-poverty.csv

-This file contains the number of people who received an antibody test, the number of people with positive results, the percentage of people tested who tested positive, and the rate of antibody testing per 100,000 people, stratified by by ZCTA-level neighborhood poverty group in NYC (low, medium, high, very high).
-Please see descriptions of methods for determining neighborhood poverty (Poverty Groups), and the different categories of COVID-19 tests (Types of Surveillance: Reportable Disease Surveillance) in the technical notes section.
+This file contains person-level information on antibody testing: the number of people who received a test, the number of people with positive results, the percentage of people tested who tested positive, and the rate of testing per 100,000 people, stratified by ZCTA-level neighborhood poverty group in NYC (low, medium, high, very high).
+Please see the notes section for a description of methods for determining neighborhood poverty ([Poverty Groups](https://github.com/nychealth/coronavirus-data#poverty-groups)), and the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#types-of-covid-19-laboratory-tests)).

 Indicators include: